TheDBStern/TheDBStern.github.io/index.md

 excerpt: "About Me..."
 ---

 I am currently a Bioinformatics Principal Investigator with the National Biodefense Analysis and Countermeasures Center (NBACC).
-My work focuses on microbial forensics, evolutionary genomics, and bioinformatic method development.
+My work focuses on microbial forensics, evolutionary genomics, and bioinformatic workflow development.
+I am also a part-time Professorial Lecturer in the Biostatistics and Bioinformatics Department in the George Washington University Milken Institute of Public Health.

 Formerly, I was a Computational Biologist with the [Bioinformatics and Computational Biosciences Branch](https://www.niaid.nih.gov/research/bioinformatics-computational-biosciences-branch) (BCBB) of the National Institute of Allergy and Infectious Disease and was involved in teaching university courses in evolutionary genetics and bioinformatics through the NIAID African Centers of Excellence program.
 Prior to that, I was an [NIH/NHGRI - Genome Sciences Training Program](https://www.genome.gov/careers-training/NHGRI-Funding-Opportunities-Training-Career-Development/Locations) Postdoctoral Fellow and Michael Guyer Postdoctoral Fellow at the [University of Wisconsin-Madison](https://gstp.wisc.edu/) working with [Prof. Carol Lee](https://carollee.labs.wisc.edu/Lee.html).
 I obtained a PhD in Biological Sciences from the George Washington University, [Computational Biology Institute](https://cbi.gwu.edu/) working with Prof. Keith Crandall.